team-fluxion/live-pages/README.md

 At a minimum, you'll need [Node.js](https://nodejs.org) installed on both, the development and the hosting machine.
 You may refer to the [official website](https://nodejs.org) for steps on installing Node.js.

-You'll need a text-editor to configure your website with *live-pages* and a command terminal to be able to run the server(s).
+You'll need a text editor to configure your website with *live-pages* and a command terminal to be able to run the server(s).

 ## How to use

-*live-pages* acts as a container for your website, provides you with both the client and the server, and makes sure all the interaction between the two is seamless.
+*live-pages* acts as a container for your website, provides you with both the client and the server, and ensures all the interaction between the two is seamless.
 You only have to focus on what's important: the client-side code comprising the pages and visuals.
-Your web app resides in directory called **web**, while *live-pages* provides you with commands to work with it.
+Your web app resides in a directory called **web**, while *live-pages* provides you with commands to work with it.

 As it goes without saying, before anything is usable, you need to install the dependencies that *live-pages* depends on.
 In order to do that, simply run `npm install` in a terminal anywhere in the project directory.
-Place your web app code in **web** directory at the root, optionally running an `npm install` for it too, if your website has NPM dependencies of its own.
+Place your web app code in the **web** directory at the root, optionally running an `npm install` for it too, if your website has NPM dependencies of its own.
 Once all this is done, *live-pages* will take care of the rest.

 One quick way to get started is to run `npm run init` and the [example](example) directory will be cloned as **web** directory so that you can use the example and build from there right away.
 The sample web app contains plenty of comments to explain the **what**s and **how**s as much as possible.